peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestation is signed objects that demonstrate the validity status of a Digital Credential.
+Status Attestation is a signed object that demonstrates the validity status of a digital credential.
-These attestations are ephemeral and periodically provided to Holders, that can present these to Verifiers along with the corresponding Digital Credentials.
+These attestations are ephemeral and periodically provided to holders, who can present these to Verifiers along with the corresponding digital credentials.
-The approach outlined in this document makes the Verifiers able to check the non-revocation of a Digital Credential without requiring to query any third-party entities.
+The approach outlined in this document makes the verifiers able to check the non-revocation of a digital credential without requiring to query any third-party entities.

 --- middle